 1. Cost Efficiency

 Software testing outsourcing companies can reduce your costs.
 You can reduce overhead costs on hiring, training, and maintaining an in-house testing team.
-This allows you to redirect valuable resources toward innovation.
+As a result, you can redirect valuable resources toward innovation.
 Real-world examples:

 ATCO and Wipro’s $1.2 Billion Deal: